adobe-apiplatform/user-sync.py/docs/user-manual/index.md

 [Set up product-access synchronization](#set-up-product-access-synchronization).

 **NOTE:** All groups must exist and have the specified names on both sides.
-The tool does not create any groups on either side;
+User Sync does not create any groups on either side;
-if a named group is not found, the tool logs an error.
+if a named group is not found, User Sync logs an error.

-The **groups** section under **directory** must have an entry for each enterprise directory group that represents access to an Adobe product or products.
+The **groups** section under **directory_users** must have an entry for each enterprise directory group that represents access to an Adobe product or products.
 For each group entry, list the product configurations to which users in that group are granted